Ballance100/lobby/README.md

      height="100"
      style="float: left; margin-right: 10px;" />

-Easily add lobbies (each individually game server) with this extension foor ENet and sock.lua.
+Easily add lobbies (each individually game server) with this extension for ENet and sock.lua.